 - The Area Addresses option is not present.
 (The set of area addresses for the issuing router is already available from its own non-pseudonode LSP.) - The Management Information option contains configuration and version information about the circuit: - Network Number is the IPX network number for LAN pseudonodes and for numbered WAN pseudonodes.
 This field is zero for unnumbered WAN pseudonodes. - Node Number is the IPX node number (typically, the MAC address) of the Designated Router generating the LSP on the LAN to which the LSP refers.
-This field is zero for WAN pseudonodes. - Note: The zero network number is merely a placeholder to hold XRoutes and Services, and is not an actual IPX network number. - Router/Server Name gives a textual name for the circuit.
+This field is zero for WAN pseudonodes.

+- Router/Server Name gives a textual name for the circuit.
 It need not be present. - The External Routes and Services Information parts contain information gleaned from (respectively) RIP and SAP packets received by this Designated Router over the (LAN or WAN) circuit represented by this pseudonode. - Note: The RIP/SAP packets considered for this purpose are only those from RIP/SAPonly systems.
 NLSP implementations must be sure not to report here other NLSP routers that are sending RIP/SAP packets for backward compatibility.
 These "compatibility" RIP/SAP packets are recognizable because they originate from nodes that have NLSP adjacencies with this router.
 Adjacencies in both the "Up" and "Initializing" states are included.
 The RIP and SAP packets are intended for consumption by RIP/SAP-only devices sharing the circuit with this router.